 Engaging and Supporting our Local Communities

-Dublin Airport is one of the most important economic assets in the country providing an essential service connecting Ireland to the world.
-It supports or facilitates 117,300 jobs and contributes €8.3 billion annually to the national economy.
+Dublin Airport is one of the most important economic assets in the country, providing an essential service that connects Ireland to the world.
+It supports almost 130,000 jobs and contributes €9.8 billion annually to the national economy.
 The airport is a neighbour to many communities on whom we depend to operate the airport on a daily basis.
 Our policy to promote positive development in education, literacy, sports and the arts in our local communities has always been part of the culture of Dublin Airport.

 The airport’s €10 million Community Fund was launched in 2017 with an annual investment of €400,000 over 25 years.
-Support is focussed on areas such as: environment and sustainability, sports and recreation, social inclusion and community development, health and well-being, and culture and heritage.The Community Fund supports projects in neighbouring communities around Dublin Airport, many of which Dublin Airport has been the main sponsor for several years.
+Support is focused on areas including environment and sustainability, sports and recreation, social inclusion and community development, health and well-being, and culture and heritage.The Community Fund supports projects in neighbouring communities around Dublin Airport, many of which Dublin Airport has been the main sponsor for several years.

 Business in the Community

-Schools Entertainment Programme
+Christmas Entertainment Programme

 We’d like to thank all the performers who make Christmas such a special time at Dublin Airport for both passengers and staff.

-The DASF was established in 2004 to ensure that all stakeholders for Dublin Airport could meet in a non-adversarial and information exchanging format and seek to have consensus, wherever possible, on the ongoing development of Dublin Airport.
+The group was formed to ensure that all stakeholders could meet in a non-adversarial and information-exchanging format to focus on matters of business that were of ongoing concern to community representatives.

 Community Liaison Group